open-metadata/OpenMetadata/docs/openmetadata-apis/schemas/entities/storageservice.md

   - Change that lead to this version of the entity.
   - $ref: [../../type/entityHistory.json#/definitions/changeDescription](../types/entityhistory.md#changedescription)

-## Type definitions in this schema

-### storageServiceType

-- Type of storage service such as S3, GCS, HDFS...
-- Type: `string`
-- The value is restricted to the following:
-  1. _"S3"_
-  2. _"GCS"_
-  3. _"HDFS"_

-_This document was updated on: Monday, November 15, 2021_
+_This document was updated on: Thursday, December 9, 2021_